Importing Electronics from Germany

 What documents are required for importing Electronics?

 For import, a commercial invoice, packing list, and Air Waybill are mandatory.
-For Electronics, Commercial invoice, packing list, AWB; lithium battery declaration (if applicable); dual-use screening; EXP declaration for export outside EU are also required.
+For Electronics, Commercial invoice, packing list, AWB; lithium battery declaration (if applicable); dual-use screening; export declaration for shipments outside the EU are also required.
 Imports from outside the EU are subject to import duties and VAT, depending on the HS code.

 Is Electronics delivered to your home after clearance?